 - Single hedge fund: S$100,000

-There are many measures to protect the interests of retail investors, including the disclosure of uncertainties and risks of the returns.
-That’s why marketing materials should emphasize the possible risks and reveal information such as charges and fees payable.
+There are many measures to protect the interests of retail investors, including the disclosure of uncertainties and risks of the returns, which is why it is important that marketing materials emphasize the potential risks, and reveal information such as charges and fees payable upfront.

 But unlike hedge funds providing their services to retail investors, restricted onshore and offshore hedge funds only offer to the accredited investors which aren’t required to be in compliance with any investment guideline.
 Unlike offers to those retail investors, there will be no requirements for any prospectus and other offering documents.